Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/007_EXP_WAVEFRONT_INTERFERENCE_COLLAPSE/README.md

   Explains how Bayesian belief updates implement a chaos game with fractal belief attractors, providing a concrete model for branching and collapse in belief dynamics.

-*Oscar Goldman — Shogu Research Group @ Datamutant.ai subsidiary of 温心重工業*
+*Oscar Goldman, Shogu Research Group @ Datamutant.ai subsidiary of 温心重工業*